Hopac/Hopac/Docs/Programming.md

 [MailboxProcessor](http://msdn.microsoft.com/en-us/library/ee370357.aspx), for
 example, which is disposable.)
 What this means in practise is that most jobs do not necessarily need to implement any special kill protocol.
-A job that is blocked waiting for communication on a channel that is no longer reachable is garbage collected.
-Only jobs that explicitly hold onto some resource that needs to be disposed must explicitly make sure that the resource gets properly disposed.
+A job that is blocked waiting for communication on a channel that is no longer reachable can (and will be) be garbage collected.
+Only jobs that explicitly hold onto some resource that needs to be disposed must implement a kill protocol to explicitly make sure that the resource gets properly disposed.